-Christina School District is an Equal Opportunity Employer

-The Christina School District is an equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, pregnancy, national origin, citizenship, age, disability, veteran status, genetic information, sexual orientation, marital status, gender identity, or any other categories protected by federal, state, or local law.
-Inquiries regarding compliance with the above may be directed to the Title IX/Section 504 Coordinator, Christina School District, 600 North Lombard Street, Wilmington, DE 19801; (302) 552-2600.
+Christina School District is an Equal Opportunity Employer The Christina School District is an equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, pregnancy, national origin, citizenship, age, disability, veteran status, genetic information, sexual orientation, marital status, gender identity, or any other categories protected by federal, state, or local law.
+Inquiries regarding compliance with the above may be directed to the Title IX/Section 504 Coordinator, Christina School District, 1899 S. College Avenue, Newark, DE 19702; (302) 552-2600.
+Editor's Note or other person who has custody or control of the student.

-Editor's Note

-The term "parent," as used in this document, is intended to include a natural parent, stepparent, parent by adoption, legal guardian, legal caregiver, or other person who has custody or control of the student.
+The term "parent," as used in this document, is intended to include a natural parent, stepparent, parent by adoption, legal guardian, legal caregiver,